lingui/js-lingui/README.md

 # Lingui - tools for ~~internationalization~~ i18n in javascript

+Type-checked and intuitive way to internationalize applications in Javascript and ReactJS using ICU message format.

 > Internationalization is the design and development of a product, application or document content that enables easy localization for target audiences that vary in culture, region, or language.
 >
 > --- [ W3C Web Internationalization FAQ](https://www.w3.org/International/questions/qa-i18n)

 Building applications and products for international audiences involves internationalization (i.e: preparing app for translation) and localization (i.e: adoption of application to meet language and cultural requirements).
-Lingui provides tools to make i18n of JS applications as easy as possible.
+Lingui provides tools to make i18n of JS applications using ICU message format as easy as possible.

 ## Overview